 4:05 FFT: Benjamin Britten – Peter Grimes, Interlude I, Dawn | Two dual-wavetable instr.**

-* on-the-fly FFT frequency detection applied directly to NUMBERSTREAM instruments does result in ‘untuned’ discordance – this has been retained uncorrected.
-Those who are familiar with these Britten works will hear his motifs within this FFT translation.
+** on-the-fly FFT frequency detection from the Britten performances applied directly to NUMBERSTREAM instruments does result in ‘untuned’ discordance – this has been retained uncorrected.
+Those who are familiar with these Britten works will hear his motifs within the FFT translation, though heard somewhat warped.